Chymyst/chymyst-core/README.md

 See also my presentation at _Scala by the Bay 2016_ ([talk slides are available](https://github.com/winitzki/talks/tree/master/join_calculus)).

-In describing `JoinRun`, I follow the "chemical machine" metaphor and terminology, which differs from the terminology usually employed in academic papers on JC.
+In talking about `JoinRun`, I follow the "chemical machine" metaphor and terminology, which differs from the terminology usually employed in academic papers on JC.
 Here is the dictionary:

 | “Chemistry”  | JC terminology | JoinRun |
 |---|---|---|